FWC Mania logo

 The contract end date is public and clear, but the wage side is less clean because Liverpool do not issue a standard public player salary list.
 Public tracker estimates exist, yet they do not amount to one official verified number.

-So the accurate wording stays direct: Weekly salary: Will be updated soon.
-Estimated net worth: Will be updated soon.
+So the accurate wording stays direct: Weekly salary: Terms under review.
+Estimated net worth: Financial analysis pending.
 The stronger confirmed information is his contract through June 2026 and the scale of his Liverpool career.

 Andy Robertson 2026 Style, Strengths, and Tournament Outlook